Africa Justice System Reform Initiative

 The different modes of ballot, with the exclusion of those provided expressly by this Constitution;

-the conditions of the exercise of the right of interrogation as well as the applicable regulations in matters of written and oral questions;
+the conditions of the exercise of the right of interrogation as well as

 The procedure of raising of an issue of the responsibility of the Government.